-Dear Sister Carmen, I feel like I am stuck in somewhere in mansion one or two.
+Dear Carmelite Sisters, I feel like I am stuck in somewhere in mansion one or two.
 Is this normal?
 Where do most people get stuck in the journey through the mansions and is there any common way you can suggest that we get unstuck?
 Maybe I am just impatient.
 I feel like I should be growing but I am not.

 In our first post in this two part series we talked about a few of the reasons we get stuck and touched on the key issues we often face in the first three mansions.
 In this post, we will provide a little summary of the first three mansions through a brief examination of conscience may help to determine just where you “feel stuck”.
 Perhaps the following will be of some help.